sumukha-7/ND_app/README.md

 # nihongo_dekita

 This is a personal project of mine.
 The aim is to develop a Japanese learning app in which the user can upload their own data and have quizzes to learn from it.
-This project uses Flutter for the frontend, Flask for the backend.
+This project uses Flutter for the frontend, Flask for the backend and SQLite for the database.

 Sample pictures of my app: